Podcast Copyright Rules Checker: Which Music Rights You Need in 60 Seconds

 Cross-post to socials/video

-The Cross post to socials or video choice tells the wizard whether your use stays inside audio or moves into full audiovisual territory.
+The Cross post to socials or video choice tells the wizard if your use stays inside audio or moves into full audiovisual territory.
 A yes here signals likely use on YouTube, Shorts, Reels, TikTok, or video episodes, which usually involves sync-style rights and platform rules.
 The tool responds by expanding the scope label to Podcast plus Social or Video, reminding you to check that your license clearly covers those surfaces and warning you when a source looks audio only.

 Territory